Follow the dosage directions on the label or pack. Do not take more than the recommended dose.

 |Used for||Prevention of travel sickness|

-Hyoscine is the most effective medicine for travel sickness.
+Hyoscine is an effective medicine for travel sickness.
 It works by preventing the confusing messages going to your brain.

 There are a number of different brands of tablet available which contain hyoscine as a salt, called hyoscine hydrobromide.
 You can buy these without a prescription at pharmacies.
 There are two strengths of tablets available: 300 microgram tablets for adults, and 150 microgram tablets for children.
 The dose for younger children will require halving a tablet.

-There is also a product called Scopoderm® 1.5 mg patch which is only available on prescription.
+There is also a product called Scopoderm® 1.5 mg patch.
 This is a patch for people aged 10 years or over.
 You stick the patch on to the skin behind your ear 5-6 hours before your journey, and then remove it at the end of the journey.
 The patch releases hyoscine through your skin and into your bloodstream.

 One of the other effects of hyoscine is that it causes a dry mouth.
 It is sometimes prescribed by doctors for this reason, rather than to prevent travel sickness.